Mumble-SRL/MBurger-Android/mburger/src/main/java/mumble/mburger/sdk/MBPay/Readme.md

 Nooko3PayTasks.getCards()
 ```

-which will return an array of `NKStripeCard`, that represent a credit card associated with the customer.
+which will return an array of `MBStripeCard`, that represent a credit card associated with the customer.
 Stripe secures the card data so you can not read the complete number (only the last 4 digits, the brand and the expiration date).

 You can **add a new card** by using the API